didier-durand/microk8s-kata-containers/README.template.md

 ## How to Fork & Run

 To start with, you need a Google Cloud account including a project where the GCE APIs have been enabled.
 Obtain the id of your project from
 GCP dashboard.
-Additionally, you need to create in this project a service account (SA) and give it proper GKE credentials: right to create, administer and delete GCE images & instances (if your cannot  make the SA a "Project Owner" to simplify the security aspects...).
+Additionally, you need to create in this project a service account (SA) and give it proper GCE credentials: right to create, administer and delete GCE images & instances (if your cannot  make the SA a "Project Owner" to simplify the security aspects...).
 Save the private key of the SA in json format.

 Then, fork our repository and define the required [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) in your fork: